sparkle-project/sparkle-project.github.io/documentation/sandboxing/index.md

 ### Code Signing

+If you can:
-**Note**: By default, Sparkle builds XPC Services with an ad-hoc signature and with the Hardened Runtime enabled.
-In many cases this may be suffice for development.
-If you use Xcode's Archive Organizer to [Distribute your App](/documentation#4-distributing-your-app), it will manage re-signing these services with a Developer ID certificate and preserve the applied entitlements automatically.
+* Use the distributed XPC Services that are signed with an ad-hoc signature and Hardened Runtime enabled for development
+* Use Xcode's Archive Organizer to [Distribute your App](/documentation#4-distributing-your-app), which will re-sign your XPC Services with a Developer ID certificate and preserve entitlements / hardened runtime during export
+* Avoid using the Installer Connection & Status Services above, which both need entitlements targetting your bundle's bundle identifier

+Then you can probably skip onto Adding the XPC Services section below.

-Otherwise if you use alternate methods of distributing your application or you need to use a different certificate for development, you can code sign these services by running:
+Otherwise if you use alternate methods of distributing your application, or you need to use a different certificate for development, you can code sign these services by running the `bin/codesign_xpc_service` script.
+For example:

 ```
-./bin/codesign_embedded_executable "Developer ID Application" XPCServices/*.xpc
+./bin/codesign_xpc_service "Developer ID Application" XPCServices/org.sparkle-project.InstallerLauncher.xpc XPCServices/org.sparkle-project.Downloader.xpc
 ```

 I used "Developer ID Application" for my certificate; you may need to adjust this.